 - Educational Psychologist

 Together, these teams form the Coordinated Wellbeing Services.
-They aim to be proactive as well as reactive and regularly contribute to the PSHCE and Lifeskills programmes for students, as well as offering workshops to parents through 'ParentWise'.
+They aim to be proactive as well as reactive and regularly contribute to the Lifeskills programmes for students, as well as offering workshops to parents through 'ParentWise'.